koratkar/koratkar/README.md

 Hi, I'm Ishaan Koratkar.

-Hire me if you want to win.
 My skills are: making costs go down, making profits go up.

 I'm 18 years old and attend the University of Minnesota in Minneapolis.
 I'm currently set to major in statistics.